-Elmet Alpaca Trekking and Crafting is a working farm located near the village of Sherburn-In-Elmet in North Yorkshire.
-They advertised walking/trekking with Alpacas.
+Elmet Alpacas Trekking and Crafting is a working farm located near the village of Sherburn-In-Elmet in North Yorkshire.
+They advertised alpaca walking on their farm, and the best thing it was 2 minutes from our house.
+Okay, maybe 5.

-Upon enquiry I found out that the Walking with Alpacas is only for children older than 9 years old.
+Upon enquiry I found out that actually walking with the Alpacas is only for children older than 9 years old.

-For the younger children it is a walk around the farmyard, meeting all the different farm animals, and then an introduction to the Alpacas followed by a little crafting session.
+It is a walk around the Alpaca farmyard for the younger children, meeting all the different farm animals, and then an introduction to the Alpacas themselves.
+And when you’re done with that, you can go on a little crafting session.
 Perfect!

 Ewes and Lambs